 Arm HPC FAQ

 Moving to the Arm ecosystem means very little has changed for you as the user.
-There may be a few things that you'd like to clear up.
+Here are some answers to common questions you may have.

 Q: Who are Arm and what do they do?